Price: only ฃ1.04 (No VAT)

 How do I buy Propecia (Finasteride) ?

-If you already have a UK private prescription from your own doctor then you can buy propecia by clicking on the blue banner above which says 'I already have a valid prescription to send'.
+If you already have a UK private prescription for Propecia (Finasteride) from your own doctor then you can buy Propecia by clicking on the blue banner above which says 'I already have a valid prescription to send'.

 How does Propecia (finasteride) work ?